The Tiny House Movement: Tiny Home Ideas And Hidden Costs

 Is A Tiny House Right For Me?

-Tiny-house living brings plenty of challenges and may or may not be the right lifestyle for you.
-It’s definitely not for the claustrophobic or for people with kids or pets.
+Tiny house living brings plenty of challenges and may or may not be the right lifestyle for you.
+It’s definitely not for the claustrophobic.

 For others, it could be the perfect option.
 Here are a few pros and cons a prospective buyer should consider before moving to a very small space: